Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Numerical Analysis

 \section{Numerical Analysis}

-We first simulate the MRPG algorithm for time horizon $T=2$, number of teams $N=2$, number of agents per team $M=1000$ and agents have scalar dynamics. { Notice that in contrast to Zero-Sum Game works in the literature \cite{jin2021v}, we consider a General-Sum setting where $N=2$, which essentially carries the same kind of difficulty as $N>2$ albeit with a different sample complexity.} For each time-step the number of inner-loop iterations $K=1000$, the mini-batch size $N_b=5000$ and learning rate $\eta^i_k = 0.001$.
-In Figure \ref{fig:numer_anly}(left) we first compare the error convergence in the MRPG algorithm with \emph{Vanilla} Natural Policy Gradient (NPG) which does not utilize the receding-horizon approach and the Exact-MRPG which uses exact natural policy gradients for update.
-As expected, the Exact-MRPG converges very well for each time-step and MRPG also converges albeit with variance due to noise in the policy gradients.
+We first simulate the MRNPG algorithm for time horizon $T=2$, number of teams $N=2$, number of agents per team $M=1000$ and agents having scalar dynamics.
+We note that in contrast to Zero-Sum Game studies in the literature \cite{jin2021v}, we consider a General-Sum setting where $N=2$, which essentially carries the same kind of difficulty as $N>2$ albeit with a different sample complexity.
+For each time-step the number of inner-loop iterations $K=1000$, the mini-batch size $N_b=5000$ and learning rate $\eta^i_k = 0.001$.
+In Figure \ref{fig:numer_anly}(left) we first compare the error convergence in the MRNPG algorithm with \emph{Vanilla} Natural Policy Gradient (NPG) which does not utilize the receding-horizon approach and the Exact-MRNPG which uses exact natural policy gradients for update.
+As expected, the Exact-MRNPG converges very well for each time-step and MRNPG also converges albeit with variance due to noise in the policy gradients.
 The NPG algorithm, on the other hand, is seen to be slow at convergence with high variance.
-The superior convergence is due to the fact that MRPG decomposes the problem and solves each problem in retrograde-time.
-In Figure \ref{fig:numer_anly}~(center) we evaluate MRPG performance for $N=1, T=1$ and different values of learning rate $\eta^i_k$. $\eta^i_l = 0.001$ is shown to provide the best convergence properties with fast decrease in error (unlike slow convergence with $\eta^i_k = 0.001$) and reliable performance (unlike the high variance with $\eta^i_k = 0.01$).
+The superior convergence is due to the fact that MRNPG decomposes the problem and solves each problem in retrograde-time.
+In Figure \ref{fig:numer_anly}~(center) we evaluate MRNPG performance for $N=1, T=1$ and different values of learning rate $\eta^i_k$. $\eta^i_l = 0.001$ is shown to provide the best convergence properties with fast decrease in error (unlike slow convergence with $\eta^i_k = 0.001$) and reliable performance (unlike the high variance with $\eta^i_k = 0.01$).
 Figure \ref{fig:numer_anly}~(right) shows that the variance of the natural policy gradient update decreases with increasing mini-batch size $N_b$ but at the cost of higher sample complexity.